 Before you sign: summary and next steps

-Intellectual property rights define who truly controls a video game.
-Most modern agreements let developers retain ownership, but risks remain, especially in cases of co-development, publisher-created assets, or hidden transfer-on-breach provisions.
-Ensuring clarity at the contract stage is the best way to protect your game’s future.
+Intellectual property rights define who truly controls a video game, both during the publishing relationship and long after it ends.
+While most modern agreements allow developers to retain ownership, risks remain, especially in cases of co-development, publisher-created assets, or hidden transfer-on-breach provisions.